-As the first instance of regulatory recasting of financial statements, the National Company Law Tribunal , Mumbai has directed the the reopening of the books of accounts of IL&FS Group and some of its subsidiaries.
-The rationale behind such direction is that the Tribunal considers that the accounts of the Company are fraudulently and negligently prepared in the last five years by the Company and its specific subsidiary companies.
+As the first instance of regulatory recasting of financial statements, the National Company Law Tribunal, Mumbai has directed the reopening of the books of accounts of IL&FS Group (‘Company’) and some of its subsidiaries.
+The rationale behind such direction is that the Tribunal considers that the accounts of the Company and its specific subsidiaries are fraudulently prepared in the last five years and are not reliable.

-The ruling may be a trail-blazer as there may be several instances in future of either voluntary recasting or regulatory recasting of financial statements, This article is a general discussion of the law and the global practice in this regard.
+The ruling may be a trailblazer as there may be several instances in future of either voluntary recasting or regulatory recasting of financial statement.
+This article is a general discussion of the law and the global practice in this regard.

-a) The accounts are prepared in fraudulent manner
+a) the accounts are prepared in fraudulent manner; or

 |The accounts of the Company can be revised if the following is not prepared as per the provisions of section 129 and 134 of the CA, 2013 :

 a) Financial statements